shadow/shadow/docs/Analyzing-results.md

 **NOTE**: _the analyze.py script requires some python modules, most notably the `pylab` module_

+## examples

+Here are some quick examples of how to use the `analyze.py` script.

+### filetransfer
-As a quick example of how to use the script, consider a set of experiments where we would like to analyze the effect of changing the size of our nodes' network interface receive buffer.
+Consider a set of experiments where we would like to analyze the effect of changing the size of our nodes' network interface receive buffer.
 We run the following 3 experiments:

 ```bash
 shadow --tcp-windows=1 --file > window1.log